roberthj/soundrecommender/README.md

 **More complete test coverage**
  - I now wrote one or a couple examples of tests for each class, but added information about what more I would have tested with more time.

+**Add versioning to the API**
+ - I did not do this because I did not want to risk breaking the postman test suite.

 **Exception handling**
   - I would put more thought into this

 **Logging**
  - Use a logging library instead of using System.out.println()
  - Put more thought into what I would need to log